Professional Photography at Rhode Island State Parks

 Certificate of Insurance (COI) Requirements:

-• Your COI must indicate that the State of Rhode Island Department of Environmental Management is "additionally insured on a primary and non-contributory basis".
+- Your COI must indicate the State of Rhode Island and the Department of Environmental Management as additionally insured on a primary and non-contributory basis.

 If you have any questions, contact RI State Parks at 401-667-6200, or email erin.rogers@dem.ri.gov.